Soname-Solutions/salmon/docs/architecture.md

 Functionality covered by this part of solution:
 - Extracting metrics data from Monitored Environments and storing those into Timestream DB (implemented as a set of Lambda functions)
 - Preparing and sending a *daily digest e-mail* (Digest Lambda via Notification Service).
 - (optional) Grafana Dashboards for Execution Metrics and Alerting events.
-Grafana (if you switch it on in configuration) is deployed inside an EC2 instance (as a cost-effective way).
+Grafana (if you switch it on in configuration) is deployed inside an EC2 instance from an AMI Image "Bitnami package for Grafana" (as a cost-effective way).

 ### Tooling Environment - Internal Errors Handling